Welcome to Broughton Primary School.

 We are a busy but friendly school, with lots going on.
 This website aims to give you a taster of the school, as well as providing regular updated information for both parents and pupils.

 In the last couple of years our sporting and academic success has grown year on year.
-Our small classes ensure that we are able to nurture everyone's potential.
+We go above and beyond to ensure that we are able to nurture everyone's potential.

 We invest heavily in areas our pupils enjoy and excel in.
-We have installed a full theatrical lighting rig and control desk in the hall, bought new flexible staging and installed a pupil kitchen to enable pupils to prepare and cook.
+We have a full theatrical lighting rig and control desk in the hall, with flexible staging and a pupil kitchen to enable pupils to prepare and cook food.

 We hope that you enjoy your visit to our website, and that you find any information you are looking for.
 Please feel free to contact the school directly with any queries you may have.

 We think you will get a much better flavour after a visit to the school - contact us on 01794 301286 and we will give you a personalised tour.
 As we are located on a very quiet lane and we do not advertise and hold open days - we believe you can find out much more by coming along to see our school in action.

 The main school building has level access, and we have a dedicated library, SEN rooms, excellent wireless IT facilities, and outstanding grounds.
 In addition to our large field we have a wildlife area with two ponds, a shaded circle of log seats, a large sandpit and a long play trail.
 FOBS (Friends of Broughton School) is our equivalent of a PTA, it is an extremely active body raising several thousand pounds each year to help further develop our learning environment.
 The school has a very rural setting with fields on three sides, and yet is at the heart of village life with close links to the community and with the church (though we are not a church school).
 We have several members of the community who come in to school to hear pupils read and work with classes.